+1-888-SITEOWL

 Today’s market is crowded with hundreds of software solutions designed to help your team boost project delivery and get results.
 These software solutions are powerful, and investing in the right solution can save time and money.

-As Mark A. Langley, President and CEO of the Project Management Institute, points out, “Organizations that invest in proven project management practices waste 28x less money because more of their strategic initiatives are completed successfully.”
+As Mark A. Langley, President and CEO of the Project Management Institute, points out, “Organizations that invest in proven project management practices waste 28x less money because more of their strategic initiatives are completed successfully.”This is huge!

-A 28x cost savings is huge!
 But security integrators have a problem: Very few traditional project management software applications are well suited for the security industry.

 Because of this, integrators end up using popular software products while trying to retrofit their internal processes to work with these tools.
 It’s the classic “square peg in a round hole” analogy.